All subjective / opinionated stuff here…

 Let the compiler catch errors for you

-The compiler catches property usages or method calls.
-Assuming an object is defined and using a property is a common runtime error (e.g.,
+The compiler catches invalid property usages or method calls.
+Assuming an object is defined and accessing a property / method on it is a common runtime error (e.g.,

 Easier to read = less cognitive load

 Types make your code easier to understand.
 You can look at a function and know (not guess) what type of arguments it expects and what type of values it returns.
 Less guessing = less cognitive load = more brain resource left to focus on domain problems instead of juggling types in your head.

 Programming is hard as it is.
 Let’s make our lives easier.